followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/onClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [click](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Events/#click) event.
+A function that is executed when any location on the map is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->
-When implementing a handling function, use the object passed to it as its parameter.
-Among the fields of this object, you can find the object that represents the jQuery event extended by the following fields.

-* **x**
-Contains the X coordinate of the clicked point.
-* **y**
-Contains the Y coordinate of the clicked point.

-[note] The coordinates are calculated relatively to the client area, i.e., the widget's container.
+The clicked point's coordinates are available in the **event** field's **x** and **y** properties.
+The coordinates are calculated relatively to the client area which is the widget's container.
 To convert them into map coordinates, use the [convertCoordinates(x,y)](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Methods/#convertCoordinatesx_y) method.

-Alternatively, you can navigate to a specific URL when the **click** event fires.
-For this purpose, assign this URL to the **onClick** option.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->